 Fellowships are awarded to those who have supported the aims and objectives of the Society over many years.

 The Society was formed by a merger of the Guild of Editors and the Association of British Editors in April 1999.

 The Society produced this video in 2009 to highlight its achievements in its first 10 years.

-Ian was appointed to the position of Deputy Executive Director of the Society of Editors in April 2017 and is overseeing the Society's work while Bob Satchwell recovers from illness.
-He is the former Editor of the Southern Daily Echo and the Editor in Chief of Newsquest’s Hampshire titles.
+Ian was appointed to the position of Executive Director of the Society of Editors in October 2017 following the stepping down of founding Director Bob Satchwell due to ill health.
+Ian is the former Editor of the Southern Daily Echo and the Editor in Chief of Newsquest’s Hampshire titles.
 He stepped down from the role in 2017 after 20 years in the position.
 Alongside editing the Daily Echo, he was also in charge of the weekly free News Extra Series in the Southampton region, the New Forest Post, and Hampshire Society magazine series.
 He was the president of the Society of Editors for 2013-2014 and has been a member of the Society since its formation in 1999.

 Ian formerly sat on the Editors’ Code Committee which oversees the industry’s Code of Practice